White Sox vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Zach Neal gets the nod for the Oakland Athletics on Friday at Guaranteed Rate Field against Elvis Andrus and the Chicago White Sox.
-First pitch is at 7:10 PM ET for the second game of a four-game series.
+Luis Robert and the Chicago White Sox play Tony Kemp and the Oakland Athletics at Guaranteed Rate Field on Saturday.
+First pitch is at 7:10 PM ET.

-The White Sox are favored in this one, at -190, while the underdog Athletics have +155 odds to upset.
-The total for the game has been set at 8.5 runs.
+Oddsmakers list the White Sox as -120 favorites on the moneyline, while giving the underdog Athletics +100 moneyline odds to win.
+The total is 9 runs for the matchup.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.